TradingAppStoreAdmin/TradingAppStoreExamples-C-Sharp/README.md

     }
     // Verifies our DLLs have not been tampered with.
     // We offer a webhook that takes in the target DLL as an attachment and
-    //confirms that it hasn't been modified, further protecting your software. private static bool VerifyDll(string dllPath)
+    // confirms that it hasn't been modified, further protecting your software. private static bool VerifyDll(string dllPath)
     {
         using (WebClient client = new WebClient())